Our team of landscape architects, certified planners, and urban designers are driven by our core philosophy, Living Design.

 Bachelor of Fine Arts-Visual Communications, Washington University-St. Louis

 Known around the country for his tacit knowledge of park planning, landscape design, horticulture, environmental planning, and landscape maintenance best practices, Ted brings more than 30 years to our team and the profession of landscape architecture.
-His vision and talent is infused in our practice, ever challenging accepted standards and methodologies.
+His vision and talent are infused in our practice, ever-challenging accepted standards and methodologies.

 “I am fascinated with biomimicry and what it means to understanding sustainability.
 It sounds simple, but if we just take time to better understand our natural surroundings and how nature works, we can be more impactful designers.”

 In 2012, Ted was awarded the Robert Goetz Award for this contribution to the profession of landscape architecture.

 Bachelor of Landscape Architecture, Kansas State University (cum laude) Dean’s Advisory Council, Kansas State University College of Architecture Planning and Design, American Society of Landscape Architects Council of Fellows (FASLA), Professional Landscape Architect (PLA), Gateway Greening Advisory, Council of Landscape Architecture Registration Board (CLARB)

 As a professional landscape architect, Scott brings more than 5 years of experience to SWT Design, and his versatility as a designer lends to a successful project portfolio within the urban environment.
 Downtown streetscape enhancements, urban plazas, land use plans, and parks & trails are just a few examples of his diverse experience.
 And it is this same versatility that gives Scott the ability to see projects and their impact at multiple scales, from a comprehensive master plan to detailed site work.
 Regardless of project type, Scott gains most satisfaction from working alongside the communities that are directly impacted by our team’s recommendations.